ELECTRICAL MATTERS

-including essential details of how to employ 1-phase to 3-phase
+including essential details of how to employ

-If you have any doubts about your ability to undertake work connected with electrical installations, you should employ an electrician, qualified to work on machine tools, to do the job for you; you will find it money well spent.
+If you have any doubts about your ability to undertake work connected with electrical installations, you should employ an electrician, qualified to work on machine tools, to do the job for you; you will find the money well spent.

 Books:

-For more advanced instruction the book "Electric Motors" is recommended.
-This was written with the amateur user in mind and covers motor types, characteristics, operation, installation, speed control, braking and a host of other matters - as well as advice on using and adapting surplus motors from industrial sources.
-To find out how to prepare a complete workshop for electrical installation try "Workshop Electrics"
+Do some homework - for excellent advice on how to use electric motors in the small workshop a copy of the books: "Electric Motors in the Home Workshop" and "Electric Motors" will be invaluable.
+Both show how to identify and use motors from industrial and domestic sources and how to operate 3-phase industrial motors from a 1-phase domestic supply.
+For more advanced instruction the book "Electric Motors" is recommended, this being written with the amateur user in mind and covers motor types, characteristics, operation, installation, speed control, braking and a host of other matters - as well as advice on using and adapting surplus motors from industrial sources.
+For specific information on using 3-phase motors on a 1-phase supply see the book "Three-Phase Conversion" and for information on how to prepare the electrical system for a home-based workshop try "Workshop Electrics"

 Switches: